zenorocha/liferay-learn/docs/dxp-cloud/latest/en/reference/dxp-cloud-project-changes-in-version-4.md

-# Understanding the DXP Cloud Project Changes in Version 4
+# DXP Cloud Project Changes in Version 4

 Several changes are made between version 3.x and 4.x of the DXP Cloud stack, including the structure of the repository, how `Jenkinsfiles` are used, and where Docker image versions are defined for your services.